FIV95/TrainingApplication/Planning/DatabaseConsiderations.md

 * Summary ID (Primary Key)
 * Client ID (Foreign Key from Clients Table)
 * Coach ID (Foreign Key from Coaches Table)
-* Week Starting Date (to indicate the start of the training week)
 * Summary Details (text detailing the training plan for the week)
 * CreatedAt
 * UpdatedAt